walkermatt/aileenh.github.io/loading-other-datasets.md

 ## VectorMap District ##

-To load VectorMap District you need to specify a suitable prep_cmd to prepare the GML for loading and a corresponding gfs file:
+To load VectorMap District you need to specify a suitable prep_cmd to prepare the GML for loading and a corresponding gfs file.

-Use the basic GML preparation routine
+Use the VMD GML preparation routine
 <br>
 prep_cmd=python prepgml4ogr.py $file_path prep_osgml.prep_vmd